stevenbenner/mdexsync/README.md

  * Slashes are replaced with a unicode "big solidus" character (`⧸`) to preserve the text and be compatible with file system naming restrictions.
  * Leading and trailing whitespace characters are removed.
+ * Leading dots are removed from directory names.

 ### Example directory tree
 ```